akalaiselvan/Amazon/README.md

     For Example if you have searched Shirt item in Men category , the text file would be in the name of 'Men_Shirt'

+    If you select Book as category , you will get the result's Title , edition , Author , Price Details and Average Customer reviews